Executive Leadership Team

 Angela Alvarez graduated with a BA in psychology from Minnesota State University at Mankato and an M.A. in counseling and psychological practices from St. Mary’s University in Minneapolis.
 She started as a Youth & Family Counselor intern in the fall of 2011, before joining the staff full time in the Emergency Shelter Program.
 With a passion for organization, policies and supporting BFY staff, Angela made the transition from direct staff to administration staff when the HR Coordinator position opened up.
-Angela was promoted quickly to HR Manager and was recently promoted to HR Director where she oversees the daily HR functions for staff, interns and volunteers.
+Angela was promoted quickly to HR Manager and then to HR Director where she oversees the daily HR functions for staff, interns and volunteers.
 Angela enjoys reading, writing, traveling, the outdoors, being a sports fan and spending time with friends and family.

 The Bridge for Youth’s Board of Directors

-Elavon, Inc. Vice President of Strategic Planning
+- Kristine Oberg, Board Chair; Elavon Inc., Vice President of Strategic Planning

 - James R. Denniston, Board Vice Chair/Governance Committee Chair; Xcel Energy, Assistant General Counsel